 It's frustrating there is no zig zag stitch, this is only a straight stitch device.
 Thankfully those have been really minimal things and are the only things I do not like about this machine (and maybe the strolling foot problems have been fixed considering that I purchased my own 4 years back?).
 The Bernina 440QE: Okay so I have to first say that my Bernina 440 is about 7 years old, so there have been fantastic improvements and changes to the more recent models.

 I seldom use this machine!
 I do utilize it for all of my decorative stitches, and recently it's been resting on my dining room table while I quilted a bunch of quilts utilizing the a wavy stitch with my strolling foot (Bernina sew 4, width set to 5, length set to 3).

-I enjoy using the strolling foot on this machine, and it's peaceful and pulls the fabric through like a dream.
-My light headed out in this device, and after taking it all apart they figured out it was a motherboard problem, and to repair it I 'd have to have the motherboard changed.
+I enjoy using the strolling foot on this device, and it's peaceful and pulls the material through like a dream.
+My light went out in this machine, and after taking it all apart they figured out it was a motherboard concern, and to fix it I 'd have to have the motherboard altered.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.